A geometric simulation theorem on direct products of finitely generated groups: Acknowledgments

-\textbf{Acknowledgments}: The author wishes to thank an anonymous referee who suggested style improvements and corrected several typos.
+The author wishes to thank two anonymous referees who suggested style improvements and corrected several typos.
 This research was mainly carried out while the author was affiliated to ENS de Lyon in France.
-It was partially supported by the ANR project CoCoGro (ANR-16-CE40-0005).